veyrich/rdkit-bq/README.md

 For the sake of simplicity, the code described here only makes available a fairly simplistic RDKit descriptor / property via BQ, i.e. molecular weight.
 The overall approach is extensible though and more sophisticated transformations can be implemented.

+See [README.md](https://github.com/veyrich/rdkit-bq/blob/main/demo/mw/README.md) for details on how to deploy the demo.